-(15) Each utility shall provide an updated Master Street Address Guide to the primary PSAP on a quarterly basis or as agreed upon within the contract for service upon each primary PSAP's installation and thereafter at intervals agreed upon between the Division and providers.
+(14) Each utility shall provide an updated Master Street Address Guide to the primary PSAP on a quarterly basis or as agreed upon within the contract for service upon each primary PSAP's installation and thereafter at intervals agreed upon between the Division and providers.

-(16) The provider of each Data Management System shall be responsible for the provider based Master Street Address Guide process including compilation and continued maintenance.
-(17) The selective routing database contained within each approved selective routing device shall be maintained by the vendor(s) of such selective routers in such a manner as to accurately reflect the most recent issuance or change of address, service or service account datum within 48 hours of such change.
+(15) The provider of each Data Management System shall be responsible for the provider based Master Street Address Guide process including compilation and continued maintenance.
+Submitted changes from a primary PSAP shall be incorporated into the MSAG within 72 hours of such change.
+Exception may be granted by the division with proper justification.

+(16) The selective routing database contained within each approved selective routing device shall be maintained by the vendor(s) of such selective routers in such a manner as to accurately reflect the most recent issuance or change of address, service or service account datum within 48 hours of such change.

-(18) The Division shall approve all Emergency Service Numbers assigned by a primary PSAP and primary utility.
+(17) The Division shall approve all Emergency Service Numbers assigned by a primary PSAP and primary utility.
 The Division will make a reasonable attempt to prevent duplication of these Emergency Service Numbers.
 The Division may, as required, assign or direct reassignment of Emergency Service Numbers to prevent unnecessary duplication or confusion.
 All geographic information data provided or produced from Enhanced 9-1-1 Sub-Account funding shall be jointly owned between the primary PSAP and the Division.